ArmSct/Virtual-Machine-Brute-Force-Detection/README.md

 ### Containment, Eradication, and Recovery

 Containment:
+There was no need for containment as there were no successful brute-force attempts.

-Isolated Device in MDE on all four devices.
-Ran anti-malware scan on all four devices.
-NSG was locked down to prevent RDP attempts from the public internet.
+In the case that there were a successful brute-force attempt, I would have isolated Device in MDE on all four devices, ran anti-malware scan on all four devices, and locked the down NSG to prevent RDP attempts from the public internet.

 <img width="1560" height="672" alt="brave_gMgfeWaKs8" src="https://github.com/user-attachments/assets/90b46821-ba54-4f0b-82fe-cca9911f396a" />